Inbound AI For HVAC Calls

 Outcome: Keep routine scheduling moving without clogging dispatch lines.

-Warranty, financing, and service-area questions
+Warranty, financing, property-manager, and service-area questions

 What operators actually care about